lorenzozangari/ME2-BERT/README.md

 python train.py --data_path './data/e2mocase_full.csv' --transformation --contrastive --batch_size 8 --n_epoch 10 --device 0 --pretrained_model 'bert-base-uncased' --max_seq_len 256
 ```

-which fine-tune a BERT-based model (--pretrained_model) on the E2MoCase dataset (--data_path)  for 10 epochs (--epoch) and with batch size equal to 8 (--batch-size)- using the denoising auto-encoder as transformation function (--transformation) and the contrastive term (--contrastive) to .
+which fine-tunes a BERT-based model (--pretrained_model) on the E2MoCase dataset (--data_path)  for 10 epochs (--epoch) and with batch size equal to 8 (--batch-size)- using the denoising auto-encoder as transformation function (--transformation) and the contrastive term (--contrastive).

 You can check out all the parameters in the *utils/params.py* script.